ziotom78/qutedb/README.md

 2. The directory `.qutedb` within the home folder (i.e., `$HOME` on UNIX systems, `%USERPROFILE%` on Windows);
 3. The directory `/etc/qutedb` (only on UNIX systems)

+Use the program `createqdbcfg` to create a skeleton for this file; use `createqdbcfg --help` to get an help of a few parameters you can set from the command line.

 Here is an example of configuration file: